Torn disc — exercises for symptom relief

 Have you been diagnosed with a torn disc in your neck or back?
-Are you suffering from pain, weakness, numbness, and tingling in your spine and down your arms or legs?
-You may be wondering about options available to ease your symptoms.
-A course of conservative treatments may be recommended by your doctor, including heat and cold therapy, rest, or pain medication.
-Exercise may also be an option.
-If you are seeking pain relief from your torn disc, exercises of the low-impact variety may be helpful.
+Are you experiencing pain, weakness, numbness and tingling in your spine and down your arms or legs?
+You may be wondering about available options to ease your symptoms.
+A course of conservative treatments may be recommended by your physician, including hot and cold compression therapy, rest or pain medication.

-- Pelvic tilts – With your back and feet on the floor and knees bent, pull your abdominal muscles into your back.
+- Pelvic tilts.
+With your back and feet on the floor and knees bent, pull your abdominal muscles into your back.
 Slowly roll your hips forward and flatten the small of your back.
-A partial sit-up can be achieved by then gently lifting your head and shoulders off the floor.
-Hold for a few seconds, and then lower.
+Hold for a few seconds and then lower.